sndrsmnk/ng-rddmarc/README.md

              move completed to cur/ dir.
     -c       if path is Maildir, also process cur/ on startup

+    -C xx/yy Use file 'xx/yy' as configuration file.
+             Not specifying the -C option will try these in order:
+               $HOME/.ng-rddmarc.conf
+               /etc/ng-rddmarc/ng-rddmarc.conf

-  The following 'conf:' lines can be stored in $HOME/.ng-rddmarc.conf or /etc/ng-rddmarc/ng-rddmarc.conf.
+  The following 'conf:' lines can be stored in a configuration file:
     -U xxx   database user        conf: $opt_U = "username";
     -P xxx   database password    conf: $opt_P = "password";
     -N xxx   database name        conf: $opt_N = "dbname";